abhisheku1/azure-powershell/src/KeyVault/KeyVault/help/Set-AzKeyVaultManagedStorageSasDefinition.md

 ```

 ### -Disable
-Disables the use of sas definition for generation of sas token.
+Disables the use of SAS definition for generation of an SAS token.

 ```yaml
 Type: System.Management.Automation.SwitchParameter